-Holiday Survival 101
+Holiday Survival 101 for Bipolar Disorder

 I was really hesitating to write this blog.
 I mean, aren’t there literally hundreds of blogs telling us how to make the holidays brighter?
 Cheerier?

 In fact, I haven’t written in a week for fear that I had really nothing new to say.
 Then, I remembered that I’ve lived relatively successfully with Bipolar Disorder for the last ten years.
 I don’t really count the ten years before that because I hadn’t found my medication cocktail or my current pdoc and, frankly, don’t remember much of my forties anyway.

 I have a thing or two to share

 But since today is black Friday, and I had nine people for dinner yesterday and survived it unscathed, I thought I just might know a thing or two to share with you.
 Considering I’ve completed my Christmas shopping and it’s only the day after Thanksgiving, I think I’m doing pretty darn well, actually.

 Here is my list of things to remember as we head into the holidays.

 1. Get as much sunlight as you can, and use a lightbox if you are prone to Seasonal Affective Disorder like I am.
 I am literally a sponge soaking up the sunlight each afternoon, and turning on my Philips goLite every morning when I get up at 4 and every afternoon when it gets dark here around 4:30 p.m.
 If you don’t get enough sunlight, your internal clock will go wonky and you’ll be sleeping 12 or more hours a day – or want to at least.
 The amount of energy I have is in direct proportion to the amount of sunlight I’m exposed to.